 When you communicate, keep in mind that even though English is considered the international language of business, it is a mistake to assume that every businessperson speaks good English.
 In fact, only about half of the 800 million people who speak English learned it as a first language.
 And, those who speak it as a second language are often more limited than native speakers.

-When you communicate cross-culturally, make particular efforts to keeping your communication clear, simple and unambiguous.
+When you communicate cross-culturally, make particular efforts to keep your communication clear, simple and unambiguous.

 Because English is not the first language of many international businesspeople, their use of the language may be peppered with culture-specific or non-standard English phrases, which can hamper the communication process.
 Again, having a translator on hand (even if just during the initial phases of work) may be the best solution here.
 The translator can help everyone involved to recognize cultural and communication differences and ensure that all parties, regardless of geographic location and background, come together and stay together through successful project completion.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!